Eccentric Regularization: Minimizing Hyperspherical Energy without explicit projection: Autoencoder Experiments

+Trained autoencoders can be used for image generation, with latent vectors chosen randomly from either a standard normal or multivariate Gaussian distribution.
+The Fr\'echet Inception (FI) score has become a standard tool for measuring how well the distribution of generated images conforms to that of an unseen set of test images.
+In the case where the latent vectors are chosen from a standard normal distribution, \cite{tolstikhin2018wasserstein} report an FI score of 63 for VAE, 55 for WAE-MMD and 42 for WAE-GAN (which includes a discriminator).
+In this section, we use a scaling parameter to modulate the eccentricity of the distribution, and explore image generation using latent vectors chosen from a multivariate Gaussian whose mean and covariance match those of the encoded latent vectors from the training images.

-Table~\ref{table:distance_cosine_angle} shows the RMS distance, mean cosine similarity and mean angle between encodings of the same (test set) images, averaged across six pairwise combinations of four runs, for different choices of $\lambda$ and $\mu$.
-We see that the encodings are closer for $\lambda=0.0001$ than for $\lambda=0.001$ and that, for $\lambda=0.001$, they are closer for $\mu=1$ than for $\mu=64.5\,$.
+Table~\ref{table:frechet} shows the mean angle between encodings of the same (test set) images, averaged across six pairwise combinations of four runs of our Eccentric Autoencoder (EAE), for different choices of $\lambda$, along with the Fr\'echet Inception score and the eccentricity, which we define to be the standard deviation of the eigenvalues of the covariance matrix divided by their mean.
+For comparison, we include VAE \citep{DBLP:journals/corr/KingmaW13} and WAE-MMD \citep{tolstikhin2018wasserstein}, as well as a plain autoencoder (AE) with no regularization other than weight decay.

-The relative stability of these deep principal components across different runs gives us hope that they may serve as the basis for a data analysis tool, or even an interactive interface for generating desired images.
-Suppose, for example, that we wish to further explore the effect of components $p2, p3, p6, p9, p10$ and $p11$.
-We could generate a plot such as that shown in Figure~\ref{figure:tess} by making the selected coordinates positive and negative in all possible combinations.
+Each of the three regularizers shows a similar pattern: When $\lambda$ is (relatively) large, the distribution in latent space becomes close to both the spherical and the standard normal distribution.
+As $\lambda$ decreases, the distribution becomes less constrained and gradually closer to that of an unregulated autoencoder (AE), which has an eccentricity $\varepsilon$ of 0.71, and generates images with an FI score of 55.8.

+Our Eccentric Autoencoder (EAE) and the Wasserstein Autoencoder (WAE) both achieve a minimum FI score of around 49 or 50 for $\varepsilon$ in the range of 0.3 to 0.7 (see Figure~\ref{figure:frechet}).
+The FI score increases to around 54 when $\varepsilon$~is~low (over-regulation) and when it is high (under-regulation).
+For the Variational Autoencoder (VAE) the FI score is around 50 for $\varepsilon\simeq$ 0.25 but increases to 58 when $\varepsilon\simeq$ 0.56.
+It should be noted that here we are only comparing different methods for regularizing autoencoders, and that considerably better image generation can now be achieved by other methods such as 2-Stage VAE \citep{dai2019diagnosing}, BigGAN \citep{brock2018large} or diffusion models \citep{dhariwal2021diffusion}.

+As explained in the previous subsection, modulating for increased eccentricity may have the additional benefit of allowing deep principal components to be extracted in a manner that is relatively invariant from one run to another.
+This is quantified in the 5th column of Table~1, where the mean angle between corresponding latent vectors across different runs reaches a minimum of 39 or 40 degrees for $\varepsilon$ greater than about 0.45 (WAE) or 0.6 (EAE).